mooneymi/large_scale_data/BMI535_Week_5.1.1_Install_Postgres.md

 pg_ctl initdb
 # start the postgres daemon (process that runs in background)
 pg_ctl start
-# create a user name so you can access the database
+# create a user database (by default the database name is the current username)
-createdb <USERNAME>
+createdb
-# open the prompt so we can add a database
+# open the prompt so we can add another database
 psql
 ```

 ## For Mac users

-Make sure to sub your `USERNAME` on your machine here.

 ```
 #set the database location